 Dr. Schmidt co-authored several books in the Pattern-Oriented Software Architecture series for Wiley & Sons edited by Frank Buschmann of Siemens, including Patterns for Concurrent and Networked Objects, A Pattern Language for Distributed Computing, and Patterns and Pattern Languages.
 He has also co-authored two books for Addison-Wesley on the topic of C++ Network Programming edited by Bjarne Stroustrup of AT&T Labs.
 He was a member of the writing team for the books Ultra-Large-Scale Systems: Software Challenge of the Future and Critical Code: Software Producibility for Defense.
 In addition, he has co-editored the first volume of the Pattern Languages of Program Design series by Addison-Wesley and the Object-Oriented Application Frameworks: Applications & Experiences series for Wiley & Sons.

-Dr. Schmidt has served as guest editor for feature topic issues on Model-Driven Engineering for IEEE Computer magazine, middleware technologies for future communication networks for IEEE Networks magazine, Distributed Object Computing for the IEEE Communications Magazine, Distributed Object Computing for the USENIX Computing Systems Journal, and the Communications of the ACM special issues on Design Patterns and Object-Oriented Frameworks.
+Dr. Schmidt has served as guest editor for feature topic issues on Applications of Augmented Reality for the IEEE Proceedings, Model-Driven Engineering for IEEE Computer magazine, middleware technologies for future communication networks for IEEE Networks magazine, Distributed Object Computing for the IEEE Communications Magazine, Distributed Object Computing for the USENIX Computing Systems Journal, and the Communications of the ACM special issues on Design Patterns and Object-Oriented Frameworks.
 Dr. Schmidt has also served as the editor of the C++ Report magazine and the Patterns++ section of C++ Report.
 Along with Steve Vinoski (Chief Architect of IONA Technologies' Orbix Object Request Broker), Dr. Schmidt co-authored the Object Interconnections column on distributed computing middleware for the C/C++ Users Journal.

 From 2000 to 2003 Dr. Schmidt served as a Program Manager in the DARPA Information eXplotation Office (IXO) and Information Technology Office (ITO), where he led the national effort on QoS-enabled component middleware research in the Program Composition for Embedded Systems (PCES) program.
 In addition, he served as the co-chair for the Software Design and Productivity (SDP) Coordinating Group of the Federal government's multi-agency Information Technology Research and Development (IT R&D) Program, the collaborative IT research effort of the major Federal science and technology agencies.
 The SDP Coordinating Group formulates the multi-agency research agenda in fundamental software design.
 Dr. Schmidt has also served as the Deputy Director of the DARPA Information Technology Office (ITO), where he helped to set the national IT research and development agenda and manage the autonomous systems, network-centric command and control systems, distributed real-time and embedded systems, and augmented cognition.